google/dnae/README.md

         gcloud auth application-default login
         ```

-*   Run the script to setup the DNA project, and follow the instructions:
+*   Run the script to setup the DNAE project, and follow the instructions:

     ```shell
     python dna_project_setup.py